Friday, October 7, 2016

 We have examined all of the evidence which has come to our attention concerning

-monogenēs in the Johannine writings and have found that the majority
+the meaning of monogenēs in the Johannine writings and have found that the majority

 view of modern scholarship has very little to support it.
 On the other hand, the